1j01/jspaint/README.md

 A lot of stuff isn't done yet.
 See: [the big long todo list.](TODO.md)

-Clipboard support is somewhat limited.
+Clipboard support is somewhat limited (in the web app).
 You can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but data copied from JS Paint can only be pasted into other instances of JS Paint.
-There's apparently no way for web apps to properly copy image data to the clipboard.
+There's no way for web apps to properly copy image data to the clipboard yet.
 "[Support programmatical copying of images to clipboard](https://bugs.chromium.org/p/chromium/issues/detail?id=150835)" is currently the top starred issue of chromium.

-To use the clipboard menu items, you need to install the native app.
+For full clipboard support, you need to install the [desktop app](#desktop-app).

 ## Extended Editing